aegrey/skele-api/README.md

 ####Updates In Progress
 - **Documentation** Creating actual documentation for setup/usage.
 - **Code Cleanup:** Cleaning up code & adding comments.
-- **Models:** I'd like to create a simpler way to handle models, such as default add/edit/delete functionality, but I'll probably architect that in the future (suggestions welcome!)
+- **Models:** I'd like to create a simpler way to handle models, maybe adding ORM
 - **Auth Tokens:** I am building this specifically for a mobile app, so tokens are generated within the API, but I haven't implemented storage/usage.
 In my build, all controllers require an auth token, so I'll be calling api\Auth in the base controller.
 This can easily be removed from base and put into only the controllers that require auth to access.
 Auth can also be easily removed if you don't need it.
 - **Session/Cookies** - User tracking via sessions & cookies.
 - **Security:** Implementing additional security functionality